-The College's Bullying Prevention Policy is available to read on the College website.
+A pamphlet outlining the College's Bullying Prevention Policy will be available from the College Reception and the College website.

 If students or parents have concerns they are encouraged to contact the school, discussing issues with the child's classroom teacher in the first instance.